April 2023 Monthly Letter Mothers in Africa

 At Their Own Expense

-In rural Africa, the care that a Mother provides to her children is often at the expense of their own.
-When there is not enough food, the children eat, and Mothers often go hungry.
-When there is a shortage of medication, Mothers go without.
-Mothers often toil from early in the morning to late in the night – working to support their family, growing food in their garden, fetching water and firewood, and when time permits – cooking for, caring for, and loving their children.
+In rural Africa, the care that a mother provides to her children is often at the expense of her own.
+When there is not enough food, the children eat, and mothers often go hungry.
+When there is a shortage of medication, mothers go without.
+Mothers often toil from early in the morning to late at night—working to support their family, growing food in their garden, fetching water and firewood, and when time permits, cooking for, caring for, and loving their children.
 Mothers are truly the backbone of the African family.

 Meet Nawayiggo Zawujja, Mother of Four